-- Heart rate: Our heart rate changes when we sleep and can also change depending on our sleep quality.
+- Heart rate: Our heart rate changes when we sleep and can change depending on sleep quality.
 A sudden spike in heart rate, for example, may indicate that you just entered the REM stage or that maybe you are having a nightmare

 - AI: The AI of the program can finally process all of the data that it gathers from your sleeping habits and determine how well you sleep in detail